Learn about hemodialysis and the risks and benefits of this procedure to treat kidney failure.

 Although in-center, three-times-a-week hemodialysis is more common, some research suggests that home dialysis is linked to:

 Your hemodialysis care team monitors your treatment to make sure you're getting the right amount of hemodialysis to remove enough wastes from your blood.
 Your weight and blood pressure are monitored very closely before, during and after your treatment.
 About once a month, you'll receive these tests:

 Your care team may adjust your hemodialysis intensity and frequency based, in part, on test results.

-Between hemodialysis treatments you can help achieve the best possible results from your hemodialysis by:
+Between hemodialysis treatments, you can help achieve the best possible results from your hemodialysis if you: